Emergency Medicine Research Course 2023

 The Emergency Medicine Research Course is a semester-long program run conjointly by Monash University and The Alfred Emergency & Trauma Centre.
 The course is made up of two postgraduate units Emergency Medicine Research Methods and Evidence Based Medicine (12 credit points).
-This unit can be completed as part of a Master program, or as a standalone certificate course.
+This course can either be completed as a standalone certificate, or as one unit towards the Master of Public Health with Monash University.

 EMERGENCY MEDICINE RESEARCH COURSE